WDR/WDR/install.md

 * [Server-side installation](install_server.html) - read this if you want to run your scripts on the deployment manager (or standalone server) or if you are developer and want to manage your local WebSphere test environment

-* [Thin client installation installation](install_thin_client.html) - read this if you build an automation server or want to remote remote instances of WAS.
+* [Thin client installation](install_thin_client.html) - read this if you build an automation server or want to access remote instances of WAS.
 This setup is a bit more difficult then server-side installation, but it doesn't require you to install server binaries and helps you save money on WebSphere license costs